DorinMarius/MEAN-stack-jogging-track/README.md

 ## TODO

-- Implement at least two roles with different permission levels             -- 3 (ACL) (ie: a regular user would only be able to CRUD on his owned records, a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)
+- Implement at least two roles with different permission levels (ie: a regular user would only be able to CRUD on his owned records, a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)

-  - create test data: 3 users, 1 user managers, 1 admin

   - admin page
     - assign user manager